 This film is very hard to watch, but that is exactly the point.

 I was taking an interdisciplinary course that was equal parts women studies, film studies, and art history and was taught by film studies professor Constance Penley and Abigail Solomon-Godeau from the art history department.
 The class was a survey of women in art history, and it met twice a week on Monday and Wednesday afternoons for our lecture/discussion period.
 We also usually convened for two hours on Wednesday evenings for a film screening.
 One week, Professor Solomon-Godeau warned us that, on this particular Wednesday night, we would be staying late.
 We would be watching Jeanne Dielman, a film she described as a “feminist horror film.”

 This may have been the first time I understood the relationship between content and form, and how a spectator can relate to an onscreen character.
 Jeanne Dielman is a single mother who spends almost the entire film cooking and cleaning.
-We watch her watch each dish, one by one, that is more boring to watch than the proverbial drying of paint.
+We watch her wash each dish, one by one, that is more boring to watch than the proverbial drying-of-paint.
 By showing each of these household chores in real time, or maybe even expanding the duration, we experience Jeanne’s ennui along with her.
-It is one thing to have a character explain how bleak her life seems as a domestic servant, but it’s another to have to endure the never-ending dreariness of household labor.
+It is one thing to have a character explain how bleak her life seems as a domestic servant, but it’s quite another to have to endure the never-ending dreariness of household labor.

 Akerman’s oeurve was a lot more eclectic than this one feminist film with avant-garde tendencies.
 She made documentaries, narrative shorts, as well as other narrative features throughout her life.
 But for a student getting his feet wet studying film, Jeanne Dielman was the first film I saw where it began to make sense.